phytec/partup/doc/layout-config-reference.rst

 written outside of partitions.

-Since :ref:`release-2.1.0`, the written output is always being verified by checking against the input's SHA256 sum, including any given offsets.
+Since :ref:`release-2.1.0`, the written output is always being verified by checking against the input's SHA1 sum, including any given offsets.
 The checksum is not being verified when ``--skip-checksum`` is given as a runtime argument.
-Note, that this checksum is indenpendent from the input's ``sha256sum`` option.
+Note, that this checksum is independent from the input's ``sha256sum`` option.

 Each raw entry may contain the following options: